huachaohuang/huachaohuang.github.io/_posts/2019-08-28-what-you-should-know-about-storage-devices.md

 | Parallel | SCSI Parallel Interface (SPI) | Parallel ATA (PATA) | Conventional PCI   |
 | Serial   | Serial Attached SCSI (SAS)    | Serial ATA (SATA)   | PCI Express (PCIe) |

-Nowadays, parallel interfaces are mostly replaced by serial interfaces because of their better performance.
+Nowadays, parallel buses are mostly replaced by serial buses, which are faster and simpler.
-These buses have evolved a few versions, providing higher and higher speed to suit the evolution of other devices.
+These buses have evolved a few versions over the decades, providing higher and higher speed to suit the evolution of other devices.

 ## Storage Architecture Model